 The Centre for the Study of Conflict is a research centre in the University of Ulster.
 The Centre has been in existence since 1977 and has produced a wide range of publications on various aspects of the conflict in Northern Ireland.
 Details of, and extracts from, all the Centre's publications are available at the new Internet site.

-The Center for the Study of Intelligence, part of the U.S Central Intelligence Agency, conducts research on intelligence, publishes classified and unclassified editions of the Studies in Intelligence journal as well as books and monographs and a newsletter, hosts conferences and symposia, and coordinates a number of academic outreach programs.
+The Center for the Study of Intelligence, part of the U.S Central Intelligence Agency, conducts research on intelligence, publishes classified and unclassified editions of the Studies in Intelligence journal as well as books and monographs, and coordinates a number of academic outreach programs.

 The Council on Foreign Relations was founded in 1921 by businessmen, bankers, and lawyers determined to keep the United States engaged in the world.
 Today, the Council is composed of men and women from all walks of international life and from all parts of America, dedicated to the belief that the nation's peace and prosperity are firmly linked to that of the rest of the world.
 From this flows the Council's mission: to foster America's understanding of other nations—their peoples, cultures, histories, hopes, quarrels, and ambitions—and thus to serve our nation through study and debate, private and public.
 The Council also publishes Foreign Affairs, the leading periodical in the field.
 This magazine has been host to the most important articles about world affairs in this century.